beocaca/astrotribe/apps/admin/content/bp/products-research.md

   search responds with only the related content, or if it feeds it into the LLM for summarization.
 - Example searches, to help them get started (clicking on this should send the query)
-- Show copy button, downvote etc. (copy what chatGPT has at bottom of message), also allow users to star / bookmark messages to save them.
+- Show copy button, downvote etc. (copy what chatGPT has at bottom of message), also allow users to star / messages to save them.
 - inline LaTeX converted to equations
 - Search History